 A public sector entity shall initially measure the expense for a social benefit scheme at an amount equivalent to the amount of the liability measured in accordance with paragraph 2.1.2.1.1 (1).
-Where the public sector entity provides a social benefit prior to all eligibility criteria being satisfied, it shall measure the payment in advance or an expense shall be recognized, in accordance with paragraph 2.1.1.2, at the cost the public sector entity has incurred in providing the social benefit.
+Where the public sector entity makes a social benefit payment prior to all eligibility criteria for the next payment being satisfied, it shall measure the payment in advance or an expense is recognized, in accordance with paragraph 2.1.1.2, at the amount of the cash transferred.